-Israel to extradite woman to Australia in child sex case
+Israel court says woman can be extradited in child sex case

-JERUSALEM (AP) — An Israeli court on Monday approved the extradition of a former teacher wanted in Australia on charges of child sex abuse, paving the way for her to stand trial after a six-year legal battle.
+JERUSALEM (AP) — An Israeli court on Monday approved the extradition of a former teacher wanted in Australia on charges of child sex abuse, potentially paving the way for her to stand trial after a six-year legal battle.

 Malka Leifer, a former educator who is accused of sexually abusing several former students, has been fighting extradition from Israel since 2014.
 Leifer maintains her innocence and the battle surrounding her extradition has strained relations between Israel and Australia.

+On Monday, the Jerusalem District Court ruled that Leifer could be extradited to Australia to stand trial for 74 charges of child sex abuse.
+The formal extradition now requires an order by Israel’s justice minister.

-Leifer’s attorneys said they would appeal the extradition decision to Israel’s Supreme Court.
+Leifer’s attorneys said they would appeal an extradition order to Israel’s Supreme Court, saying it would be a “political decision.”

 “For those who think that this chapter is now closed, I’m sorry, the process will still last quite a few months more,” said Nick Kaufman, one of Leifer’s defense lawyers.